Lipen/discrete-math-course/typst/lec-relations.typ

   *Key insights:*
   - Monotonic functions have predictable behavior: they never "change direction"
   - *Strictly* monotonic functions are always injective (one-to-one)
-  - Non-strict monotonic functions may have "flat" regions where different inputs map to the same output
+  - Non-strict monotonic functions may have "flat" regions (also known as "plateaus") where different inputs map to the same output
   - Connection to Order Theory: monotonic functions are _order-homomorphisms_ between posets ]